 Helsinki University Press, HUP for short, is a scholarly Open Access publisher.
 All of its publications will be freely available online.
 We offer the academic community a publication channel through which to disseminate research results effectively, fairly and to the right audience.
 HUP’s digital publications will be free to download in pdf or HTML format, and can be bought as e-books or in print for a fee.

-Characteristics of high-quality open access-journals (some of these characteristics can apply to predatory journals as well and not all of these apply to even good OA-journals - for example, it takes time to achieve all these goals and many OA-journals are relatively new):
+Some of these characteristics can apply to predatory journals as well and not all of these apply to even good OA-journals - for example, it takes time to achieve all these goals and many OA-journals are relatively new: